suensummit/erjsTesting/README.md

 	210.63.38.209	etusaas.com
 	```

-	Basically, Once complete steps above, one should able to access our sample site now via [THIS LINK](http://etusaas.com:8099/test_entry.html).
+	Basically, Once complete this step, one should able to access our sample site now via [THIS LINK](http://etusaas.com:8099/test_entry.html).
 For those who wanna deploy/modify/maintain their own sample test page, please follow the following step:

 - ## Sample website with etu.js embeded